 What are Fixed Assets?

 Fixed assets refer to long-term tangible assets that are used in the operations of a business.
-This type of assets provide long-term financial gain, have a useful life of more than one year, and are classified as property, plant, and equipment (PP&E) on the balance sheet.
+This type of asset provides long-term financial gain, has a useful life of more than one year, and is classified as property, plant, and equipment (PP&E) on the balance sheet.